kibade/samba-ad-dc/FOG Install Guide.md

 Create the DNS entries
 -
+- Choose only ONE of the methods below.
+You will be doubling your work if you do both.
+You've been told.
 - Using Windows RSAT tools:
 	- Open DNS Manager
 	- Navigate to `DNS\dc1\Forward Lookup Zones\<SCHOOLCODE>.ad.sd57.bc.ca` on the left side